 What does God require?

-And there are the many faces of sinful lust, such as fornication (including shacking up instead of Text box for Malachi 3:8getting married before partaking in sexual intimacy) and adultery (including that described in Luke 16:18 and Romans 7:2-3).
+And there are the many faces of sinful lust, such as fornication (including shacking up instead of getting married before partaking in sexual intimacy) and adultery (including that described in Luke 16:18 and Romans 7:2-3).
 God also abhors lying and cheating, unforgiveness and bitterness; and He doesn’t overlook robbing Him—as we’re reminded by Malachi—in tithes and offerings.
 God doesn’t NEED our resources, but … we NEED to share them.

 Forty years and no fruit?